lightsail-workshop/docker_builders/content/lab/_index.md

 {{% notice tip %}}
 Notice that the Database host displayed at the bottom of the screen matches the endpoint value for your Lightsail database.
 {{% /notice %}}

+### Dealing with data persistence

+One of the issues with containers is that they are ephemeral, meaning that any data saved in the container is lost if the container is restarted.
+In the case of the Todo application it saves the information for the database connection in a file.

+* Stop the running container

+        docker stop web

+* Remove the running container

+        docker rm web

+* Restart the container

+        docker run -d -p 80:80 --name web mikegcoleman/todo-php:reinvent

+* Go back to your web browser, and reload the Todo application.
+Notice that it once again cannot find the database connection.

+There are a couple of ways of dealing with this issue.
+You could refactor the application to use environment variables, which can be passed when you start the container.
+You could also use a secrets manager to securely store the connection information.

+The other way to handle the issue is to instruct Docker to remap the file from the container file system to the host's file system.
+With this approach, any information written to the file will persist even if the container is removed.

+* Stop the running container

+        docker stop web

+* Remove the running container

+        docker rm web

+* Create a local copy of the configuration file

+* Ensure the permissions on the file are correct (they need to be set to represent the container's user account)

+* Restart the container using the `-v` switch and the instruct Docker to remap the container's configuration file to the one on the local host.

+        docker run -d -p 80:80 --name web -v ~/config.php:/var/www/html/config.php mikegcoleman/todo-php:reinvent

+* Follow the steps in the  *Attach the Lightsail database* section to specify the database connection information

+* Go back to the web browser and reload the site, notice that the data you entered previously is now being retrieved from the database

+* Now go ahead and stop the container, remove it, and restart it

+    docker stop web

+    docker rm web

+    docker run -d -p 80:80 --name web -v ~/config.php:/var/www/html/config.php mikegcoleman/todo:reinvent

+* Reload the Todo website, and notice that this time after deleting and starting a new container the configuration information was persisted.